of graduate employers say relevant experience is essential to getting a job with them

 Revenue & Performance Analysis

-In this module, you will develop a critical perspective of the long and short term decisions faced by senior managers in your industry.
-You will develop a rich understanding of the business environment and global markets.
-You will learn how to analyse and visualise financial data to create value for senior stakeholders.
+In this module, you will develop a critical perspective of the long and short term decisions faced by senior managers.
+You will develop a rich understanding of the business and economic environment.
+You will learn how to analyse financial data to create value for senior stakeholders.
 In doing so, you will apply a range of financial methodologies that will advance your capability to make realtime-decisions in a professional environment.

 Optional placement module